• ❖

 3. Faster Healing & Recovery

-Whether its a bump on the knee or a more serious injury, nature can soothe the body and speed up healing.
+Whether it’s a bump on the knee or a more serious injury, nature can soothe the body and speed up healing.

 Between 1972 and 1981, Roger Ulrich examined two groups of patients recovering from gall bladder surgery.
 Half the patients were in a room with views of a garden and trees; the other half had a view of a dull white wall.